-The frightening rise of “forever chemicals”—and why they’re more common than you think
+The frightening rise of ‘forever chemicals’—and why they’re more common than you think

 Like many inventions, the discovery of Teflon happened by accident.
 In 1938, chemists from Dupont (now Chemours) were studying refrigerant gases when, much to their surprise, one concoction solidified.
-Upon investigation, they found it was not only the slipperiest substance they’d ever seen – it was also noncorrosive and extremely stable and had a high melting point.
+Upon investigation, they found it was not only the slipperiest substance they’d ever seen–it was also noncorrosive and extremely stable and had a high melting point.

-In 1954 the revolutionary “nonstick” Teflon pan was introduced.
+In 1954, the revolutionary “nonstick” Teflon pan was introduced.
 Since then, an entire class of human-made chemicals has evolved: per- and polyfluoroalkyl substances, better known as PFAS.
 There are upward of 6,000 of these chemicals.
-Many are used for stain-, grease- and waterproofing.
+Many are used for stain-, grease-, and waterproofing.
 PFAS are found in clothing, plastic, food packaging, electronics, personal care products, firefighting foams, medical devices, and numerous other products.

 But over time, evidence has slowly built that some commonly used PFAS are toxic and may cause cancer.
 It took 50 years to understand that the happy accident of Teflon’s discovery was, in fact, a train wreck.